 Bird owners have mixed feelings about wing clipping.
 Is it mean to clip your bird's wings?
 After all, they are born to fly.
 Let's take a closer look at how to clip wings and the reasons it is recommended.

 Baby cockatiels grow from an inch-long hatchling to adult size in just six weeks.
-It takes 8–10 days for their eyes to open, but even closed eyes offer a clue as to the baby's future color.
+It takes 8-10 days for their eyes to open, but even closed eyes offer a clue about the baby's future color.

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|